 Japanese is still very much the main language of instruction.
 Kendo students learn to recognise commands in Japanese, as well as how to count and say please and thank you.
 For an idea about what kind of words we use, please see the glossary at the back of the beginners' handbook found here.
 Later on they will learn to participate in and even referee a Kendo match understanding and using only Japanese.

 Visitors regularly come to train at Nanseikan from other dojos.
 Sometimes they are from Kendo clubs in Melbourne and sometimes from further afield, especially Japan.
 Nanseikan members are also encouraged to train at different clubs as often as they can.
 There is no exclusivity or secrecy in Kendo.
 Any club or Sensei that implies othewise should be treated with caution.

 Fees are paid in advance on the first day of term and depend on the number of weeks in the term.
 There is a discount available for multiple family members and those with student or Government concessions.
-Please contact me via the email address below for current fees via "membership dot nanseikan @ gmail dot com"
+Please contact the club for current fees via "membership dot nanseikan @ gmail dot com"

 Members should become financial members of the Victorian Kendo Renmei as soon as possible after joining.
 This costs $45.00/year for juniors (under 16) and $70.00 for adults.
 The VKR membership year is from 1 July to 30 June.
 Those who start in semester 1 are eligible for a one-off half-year membership.
 VKR membership can be organised through the club.